FACTFILE: BROWN RAT

 Ears: Small and dark and buried in fur

 Water vole on land.
 Note the chubbier body, different head structure and lack of obvious ears. © Duncan Shaw/Getty

 Body: Rounded and chunky

-Tail: Furry, thin and hard to see and it’s short – less than half the body length
+Tail: A water vole’s tail is furry, thin and hard to see and it’s short – less than half the body length